 2. Hit the trail at Papago Park

-If hiking Camelback Mountains sounds like too much of a challenge, try Papago Park, one of the best parks in Phoenix thanks to its gorgeous desert landscape and outdoor opportunities.
+If hiking Camelback Mountains is too much challenge, try Papago Park, one of the best parks in Phoenix thanks to its gorgeous desert landscape and outdoor opportunities.
 It encompasses many areas such as Desert Botanical Garden, several lakes, and running trails.

-If you are not comfortable hiking by yourself (or don’t have a car), consider joining on one of the guided hiking tours of the Sonora Desert, a perfect escape from the city without having to plan the entire adventure by yourself!
+If you are not comfortable hiking by yourself (or don’t have a car), join one of the guided hiking tours of the Sonora Desert, a perfect escape from the city without having to plan the entire adventure by yourself!

 This cool desert park also features many rock formations such as Hole in the Rock and Big Butte in addition to several sports facilities.
 It’s a great place to get some exercise and enjoy the scenery without having to drive outside the city.